The language of the universe, math is omnipresent and unavoidable — and that’s a good thing.

 Math is a universal tool that helps our children thrive.
 From the earliest years, when parents show children the importance of sharing (dividing) with others, they are also teaching them math.
 As they get older, though, children often ask, “When will I use math in real life?”
 The answer to them should be, “Every day!”
 Children need to develop a strong math foundation early to help them through school, future careers, and throughout every aspect of their lives.

 Let’s start with school.
-Children must take math each year until high school, where they’re required to take between two and four years of math, depending on their state or school district.
-Children who stop after two year or three years, though, are at a disadvantage, because all college entrance exams measure for math ability.
-Unless a college is “test optional,” that math score will weigh heavily into both their admissions and scholarship decisions.
-Additionally, colleges look favorably upon students who have challenged themselves by taking more advanced math classes.
+Children must take math each year until high school, where they’re required to take between three and four years of math, depending on their province or school district.
+Children who stop after three years, though, are at a disadvantage because entrance into several university programs requires a Grade 12 math course.
+Additionally, many university programs require students to take a first-year math course.

-The need for math continues once they get to college.
-Because math is widely considered necessary to develop well-rounded thinkers and citizens, most four-year colleges have a math or “quantitative thinking” requirement in order to graduate.
+The need for math continues once they get to university.
+Because math is widely considered necessary to develop well-rounded thinkers and citizens, most four-year university programs have a math or “quantitative thinking” requirement in order to graduate.
 The required math classes may be different for a student studying STEM versus the arts or business.
-But it’s important to recognize as early as high school — when students can still choose to take that extra year of math — that pursuing psychology or sociology (for example) means taking math in college.
+But it’s important to recognize as early as high school — when students can still choose to take that extra year of math — that pursuing psychology or sociology (for example) means taking math in university.

 School and careers aside, so many young people — and their parents — don’t understand how they already use math all the time.
 Math is critical to success in problem-solving and critical thinking, and it’s an intrinsic part of language, spatial, directional and memory skills.
 Here are a few more examples.

 Managing Money: We count dollars and cents.
 Algebra helps us plan our finances.
 The concepts of principal and interest are key to buying a car or a house.
 Earning, saving, retirement planning — it’s all math.